 Two common types of anemia: iron deficiency anemia, which is caused by a lack of iron, and pernicious anemia, which is caused by faulty absorption of vitamin B12.
 Iron deficiency anemia is the most common type and occurs most often in women between the ages of 15 and 44 years and in both men and women over the age of 75 years.
-Pernicious anemia often affects adults between the ages of 50 and 60 years.
+Symptoms of pernicious anemia are usually not seen until after age 30; the average diagnosis is around age 60.
 Pregnant women, children, premature infants, and vegetarians are all at an increased risk of becoming anemic (see below).

 What are the symptoms of anemia?

 Anemia can cause symptoms of fatigue, lethargy, breathlessness on exertion, dizziness, palpitations, and headache.
 Your doctor may examine your eyelids, which can lose their normal color, and your lips, tongue or skin, which may look pale.
 Some people will not have any symptoms.